ChainAI-Org/full-stack-template/README.md

         *   Return error details in a structured format (e.g., JSON with `error` and `message` fields: `{"error": "Validation Error", "message": "Email is required."}`).
         *   Avoid exposing sensitive information in error responses.
 Stack traces may be included in development/non-production environments for debugging purposes but MUST be suppressed in production environments.
         *   Ensure a consistent error response structure across all API endpoints.

+9.  **Database Integrity and Foreign Key Handling:**
+    *   **Principle:** Maintain data integrity by respecting all database constraints, especially foreign key relationships.
+    *   **Action:**
+        *   When inserting or updating records with foreign key columns, ensure the referenced record in the parent table exists.
+If it might not, query for it first or handle potential database errors gracefully.
+        *   For nullable foreign keys, explicitly pass `null` if no association is intended, rather than relying on default database behavior if unsure.
+        *   Be aware of cascading operations (e.g., `ON DELETE CASCADE`) defined in migrations and their implications.
+        *   When generating seed data, ensure the order of insertion respects dependencies (e.g., create users before creating tasks that reference those users).

 By consistently applying these principles, AI-generated code will be more reliable, easier to debug, and better aligned with the project's architecture.